GeorgePearse/umap-simple/doc/development_roadmap.rst

    - No additional dependencies
    - Good for most use cases

-2. **Optional (with deps)**: Allow users to opt-in to HNSWlib or FAISS for large-scale deployments
+2. **Optional (with deps)**: Allow users to opt-in to HNSWlib, FAISS, or HGG for large-scale deployments
-   - HNSWlib: Best for production use (Qdrant uses this approach)
+   - HNSWlib: Best for production use (Qdrant uses this, industry-standard)
    - FAISS: Best for GPU-accelerated workloads
+   - HGG: Best for reproducibility and data-dependent optimization (fully deterministic)
-   - Both have minimal Python dependencies
+   - All have minimal Python dependencies

 3. **Fallback Strategy**: Graceful degradation
    - Use sklearn by default
    - Warn if user tries to use pynndescent features
    - Auto-upgrade to HNSWlib if available and beneficial for large datasets
+   - Consider HGG for users requiring deterministic behavior

 **Implementation Plan**:
 1. Audit all pynndescent usage in the codebase